terrymacdonald/DisplayMagician/README.md

 Thanks for the work and the time that all of our contributors put into making this a better project.
 Following is a short list, containing the name of some of these people:

 * Original HelioDisplayManagement project created by the amazing Soroush Falahati
-* Readme file created by @timegrinder
+* Various icons made by Freepik from www.flaticon.com